Available on all streaming platforms here!

 Les Ambassadeurs ~ La Grande Écurie

-Alexis Kossenko, flûte à bec et traversière
+Alexis Kossenko, flûte à bec et traversière, conductor

 Musettes, hurdy-gurdies, and flutes formed the dream countryside of Rococo-style salons, that of Watteau’s painting Concert Champêtre (1727), when Naudot’s Fantaisies were enjoying their hour of glory.
 The fashion for “pastoralism” was in full swing, and professional musicians as well as great amateurs vied with each other in “pastoral” concertos where musettes and hurdy-gurdies featured heavily.
 These instruments were popular originally, garnering great skill to rise to the